luizfernandosg/ReFi-Knowledge-Bases-Development/Concepts.md

 see  [Composable Ontologies](https://docs.murmurations.network/about/ontology-composability.html)

 ## User-owned Data
-* user can create, update and delete their profiles
+user can create, update and delete their profiles

 ## Adapters
-* User Interfaces can access dynamically different data-sources on runtime
+Enable User Interfaces can access dynamically different data-sources on runtime